voxeet/comms-uikit-react/README.md

 ## UI Kit

 DolbyIO Communications UIKit React is a package for React developers to build a communication application.
-The main aim of this package is to reduce the complexity of building a web application DolbyIO.
+The main aim of this package is to reduce the complexity of building a web application using DolbyIO.

 Package consists of three basic elements: